Description

 Trigger Point Massage Therapy*

-Trigger point therapy is a form of manual therapy that focuses on on detecting and releasing trigger points.
+Trigger point massage therapy is a form of manual therapy that focuses on on detecting and releasing trigger points.
 Located in the skeletal muscle, trigger points are spots that produce pain when compressed.
 In many cases, trigger points form as a result of trauma to the muscle fibers.
 A trigger point is an area of hyper-irritability within soft tissue structures.
 It is characterized by local tenderness and sometimes referred phenomena.
 These referred sensations can include pain, tingling, numbness, burning or itching.
 Not all trigger points refer pain, some are just localized.
 Each person is different depending on his or her imbalances.
 Localized areas of deep tenderness and increased tissue resistance often produce referred pain.
 The origin of the trigger point is thought to be changes in the chemical balance in a local area, irritating the sensory systems.

 A trigger point is an area of hyper-irritability within soft tissue structures.
 It is characterized by local tenderness and sometimes referred.
 These referred sensations can include pain, tingling, numbness, burning or itching.
 Some trigger points are just localized.
 After locating the trigger point or points, the therapist will use several different finger techniques of varying pressure on and around the points in order to break down the build-up of the knot.
 Depending on the size of the trigger point, it may take several visits to the therapist in order to be assured that the entire trigger point has been deactivated.